 Note: It is the applicants responsibility and very important to submit all documentation necessary to validate, confirm, and support your desire, eligibility and merit for professional licensure.
 Requirements for licensure, requires an applicant applying for a license as an occupational therapist or as an occupational therapy assistant to show to the satisfaction of the Board that they are of good moral character.
 In addition to your statement you may wish to request others to submit personal reference letters on your behalf.
 It is suggested these letters may be from professional colleagues, employers, clergy, school administrators, and/or long term acquaintances.
 This information may be mailed, faxed or emailed.
 (See 468.209 and 468.217, Florida Statutes)

 Failure to submit the aforementioned information will result in the delay of your application.
-Applicants with positive answers to Personal History questions may require the Boards individual review and may be asked to appear before the Board to discuss their application.
+Applicants with positive answers to Personal, Criminal or Disciplinary History questions may require the Boards individual review of their application and/or may be asked to personally appear before the Board to discuss their application.
+The Board’s quarterly scheduled meetings are posted on the Board’s Meetings page on the website.
+Agenda deadlines are 30 days prior to each meeting and required for completion of applications and submission of all documentation submitted to the Board.
 Certain applicants may be referred to the Professionals Resource Network (PRN) for an evaluation of competency to practice as a contingency for licensure.
 PRN is a consultant to the State of Florida contracted to evaluate prospective licensees and practitioners to ensure their ability to practice with reasonable skill and safety to the public.
 Please note: The expense for such evaluation and/or monitoring contract, if required by the Board, will be the applicant’s responsibility.
 Visit PRN.

 Individual consideration of an application by the Board, a Personal Appearance before the Board, a PRN referral, or combination require additional time for processing, due to the Boards quarterly scheduled meetings.
 See the Board’s scheduled meetings at The Florida Board of Occupational Therapy.